stefanwalther/sense-qr-code/README.md

-# QR Code
+# QR Code for Qlik Sense
-Extension to generate a QR code within Qlik Sense.
+Extension to generate a QR code to be used Qlik Sense.

 ## Purpose and Description